apache/fury/java/fury-format/README.md

 - Support adding fields without breaking compatibility.

 The initial fury java row data structure implementation is modified from spark unsafe row/writer.

+It is possible to register custom type handling and collection factories for the row format - see Encoders.registerCustomCodec and Encoders.registerCustomCollectionFactory.